 SRR: Chanel is my favourite and J Brand.

-If you could design your own piece of track wear, what would it be and why?
+If you could design your own piece of track wear, what would it be?

 SRR: Wearing sleeves are my thing, so if I could design my uniform it would have to have the sleeves in a one-piece unitard with tights.
 The back would be cut out to add some flair and maybe a strip of leather because that is the trend right now with some lace on it.